Standing Stones of Stenness: Traditions and history

 Even in the 18th century the site was still associated with traditions and rituals, by then relating to Norse gods.
 It was visited by Walter Scott in 1814.
 Other antiquarians documented the stones and recorded local traditions and beliefs about them.
 One stone, known as the "Odin Stone" which stood in the field to the north of the henge, was pierced with a circular hole, and was used by local couples for plighting engagements by holding hands through the gap.
 It was also associated with other ceremonies and believed to have magical power.

 There was a reported tradition of making all kinds of oaths or promises with one's hand in the Odin Stone; this was known as taking the "Vow of Odin".

-In December 1814 Captain W. Mackay, a recent immigrant to Orkney who owned farmland in the vicinity of the stones, decided to remove them on the grounds that local people were trespassing and disturbing his land by using the stones in rituals.
+In December 1814, Captain W. Mackay, a recent immigrant to Orkney who owned farmland in the vicinity of the stones, decided to remove them on the grounds that local people were trespassing and disturbing his land by using the stones in rituals.
 He started in December 1814 by smashing the Odin Stone.
-This caused outrage and he was stopped after destroying one other stone and toppling another.
+This caused outrage and he was stopped after destroying another stone and toppling a third.

 The toppled stone was re-erected in 1906 along with some inaccurate reconstruction inside the circle.

 In the 1970s, a dolmen structure was toppled, since there were doubts as to its authenticity.
 The two upright stones remain in place.